JetBrains/kotlin-web-site/docs/topics/competitive-programming.md

 fun f(x: Int) = removeZeroes(x + 1)
 ```

-Alternatively, we can write an imperative implementation of the function `f` using the traditional
+Alternatively, you can write an imperative implementation of the function `f` using the traditional
 [while loop](control-flow.md) and mutable variables that are denoted in Kotlin with
 [var](basic-syntax.md#variables):